-Stakeholder review and consideration of RMS for inclusion within the 2013 IRWM Plan involved considering the potential applicability of each strategy to the Region.
-Specifically, stakeholders were asked to consider how each RMS could potentially help the Region to meet the San Diego IRWM Objectives in Chapter 2: Vision and Objectives.
-Upon reviewing all RMS listed within the CWP Update 2009, as well as the three additional RMS included within the 2007 IRWM Plan, stakeholders determined that two RMS are only partially relevant to the San Diego IRWM Region.
+Stakeholder review and consideration of RMS for inclusion within the 2019 IRWM Plan involved considering the potential applicability of each strategy to the Region.
+Specifically, stakeholders were asked to consider how each RMS could potentially help the Region to meet the San Diego IRWM Objectives in Chapter 2, Vision and Objectives.
+Upon reviewing all RMS listed within the CWP Update 2013, as well as the three Region-specific RMS, stakeholders determined that two RMS are only partially relevant to the San Diego IRWM Region.
 Although these two RMS are critical for supply reliability for the Region, they will not be implemented within the Region itself.
-Because of the importance of these RMS for the Region's imported water supply, they are included in this 2013 IRWM Plan:
+Because of the importance of these RMS for the Region's imported water supply, they are included in this 2019 IRWM Plan: